Stream Files vs. Mirror Files

 Step 1.
 Please create a CBackup account.
 Launch CBackup on your computer, and sign in to it.

 Step 4.
-Edit the combined cloud name if you needed.
+Edit the combined cloud name if needed.
 Select the accounts that you want to merge, press Next, and continue to complete the integration.

 When you use Google Drive for desktop, Stream files vs. Mirror files, you don't know which one to choose.
 I recommend you choose the stream setting.
 It will use little local storage, as well as enable you to manually select folders and files to sync offline.